 Six Stages of Retirement

-Creating a financial plan for our clients is fundamental in helping them achieve the lifestyle they dream of during retirement.
+Creating a financial plan is a fundamental step in helping our clients achieve the lifestyle they dream of during retirement.
 And just as important as the financial products we recommend is our clients’ understanding of how their retirement might look when the time comes.

 We can help our clients get into the right mindset for retirement by giving them an insight into what they can expect during the transition into this next chapter of their lives.
 In this article, the first in a series about the psychology of retirement planning, I’d like to cover the six stages of retirement.